Testing Progesterone: Why It’s Important and How to do it Correctly

 The DUTCH test tracks many hormones in urine, including PdG throughout the cycle for a more complete picture of PdG levels in all phases of your cycle.
 The DUTCH cycle mapping test involves collecting urine samples at home, sending them to a lab, and waiting 7-10 days for the results.

 The Proov PdG test only measures PdG in urine.
-The Proov protocol suggests testing PdG levels in first morning urine four times on days 7-10 after suspected ovulation.
+The Proov protocol suggests testing PdG levels in first morning urine four times on days 7-10 after suspected peak fertility.
 While a single positive Proov test confirms ovulation, positive results observed each day of the testing window confirm “successful” ovulation.
 This means PdG levels remained elevated long enough to confirm that ovulation was healthy, which is important for providing the best chance at conception.
 These tests are done at home and results are readable in 5 minutes.

 In rare cases, women can experience what’s called LUFs or Luteinized Unruptured Follicle Syndrome.
 In the case of LUFs, the follicle fails to rupture and release an egg but still releases progesterone.
 The only way to confirm ovulation in this case is via ultrasound.